Start Trading Forex on an

 When you assume a short position, you sell the base currency, with the expectation that it will depreciate (decline in price), allowing you to buy it at a later date, but at a lower price.

 When you decide on your position size, a term you will hear is “lot.”
 Lots are standardised position sizes for currencies.
 The forex market gives you the flexibility to trade according to your means and risk profile.
 The standard size for a lot is 100,000 units of the base currency.
 There also are mini and micro lot sizes that contain 10,000 and 1,000 units of the base currency, respectively.
 These key terms and others are covered in detail in our Beginner's Guide to Forex Trading.

 What is Liquidity in Forex Trading?

 Liquidity in forex refers to the activity levels of the market.
 When you trade in major currency pairs, there are a lot of buyers and sellers which translates to high levels of liquidity and lower Forex Spreads.
 This means that there is always likely to be an opposite player for every position you take.
 You can buy or sell large amounts of these currencies without causing any significant difference to the exchange rate.

 Liquidity fluctuates during trading sessions.
 You are likely to see significant activity during the overlapping of the New York and London sessions.
 Depending on your style of trading, you could benefit from choosing specific trading sessions.
 For instance, short term traders prefer the US or London sessions as large price breakouts and percentile movements are more likely to occur.
 The Tokyo session is often range-bound, which might not be the best for them.

 The Concept of

 Leverage in Forex

 The leverage amount is provided by the forex broker.
-Consider it as a loan, which can help you to increase your gains with little price increments.
-However, also remember that leverage magnifies your losses too, if prices move in the wrong direction.
-This is why it is important to put in place robust Risk Management Strategies while trading.
+Consider it as your investment’s multiplier, which can help you increase your gains with little price increments.
+However, also remember that leverage magnifies your losses too if prices move in the wrong direction.
+This is why it is essential to put in place robust risk management strategies while trading.